zilliztech/zdoc/docs/tutorials/resource-planning/select-zilliz-cloud-service-plans.md

 slug: /select-zilliz-cloud-service-plans
 beta: FALSE
 notebook: FALSE
-sidebar_position: 1
+sidebar_position: 2
 ---

-# Select Service Tiers
+# Select Cluster Plans

 The service plan that you choose has a significant impact on various aspects of your experience on Zilliz Cloud, including the billing model, scalability, and performance.
 Before setting up a cluster, you need to determine which service you require.
 Currently, Zilliz Cloud offers four distinct tiers that are tailored to meet different user needs: